robbiemwoolf/75hard/README.md

-# Unofficial 75 HARD Tracker
+# Your Challenge

-## A project meant to help track the daily rules set forth in [Andy Frisella's 75 Hard Challenge](https://andyfrisella.com/pages/75hard-info)
+## A project meant to help track six daily rules as you increase your streak.
+Default rules and length are set forth in [Andy Frisella's 75 Hard Challenge](https://andyfrisella.com/pages/75hard-info)

 This is unofficial 75 HARD application.
 [Here](https://andyfrisella.com/products/75-hard-app) you can find the Andy Frisella's official application.